oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

 ## Introduction

-*Starting from inside Oracle Fusion Cloud Applications, we'll navigate to Visual Builder and create a new workspace where we can develop our new Application Extension.
+Starting inside Oracle Fusion Cloud Applications, we'll navigate to Visual Builder and create a new workspace where we can develop our new Application Extension.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 5 minutes

-### About <Product/Technology> (Optional)
+### About Oracle Visual Builder
 Oracle Visual Builder Studio is included as one of the configuration tools that come with Oracle Cloud Apps.
 We'll be using it to create and manage a project where we develop extensions.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Navigate to Visual Builder
+* Access Oracle Visual Builder
 * Create a new workspace

-### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is necessary to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

-This lab assumes you have:
-* An Oracle Cloud account
-* All previous labs successfully completed

 *This is the "fold" - below items are collapsed by default*

-## Task 1: Open Visual Builder
+## Task 1: Access Visual Builder and Create a Workspace

 Users with the right roles can access Visual Builder Studio from the TEST instance of their Oracle Cloud Applications.